Thursaun/diasporaecho/LINKEDIN-POST.md

 ## Short Version (for post):

-🚀 Excited to share major updates to **DiasporaEcho** - a platform celebrating Black historical figures!
+🚀 Excited to share major updates to **DiasporaEcho** - a platform celebrating people of color of the diaspora!

 This month I shipped: